• Skip to main content

 Finally, Serve the Georgian Cheese Bread

-Khachapuri is best savoured straight out of the oven.
+Khachapuri is best savored straight out of the oven.

-I made four bread boats (for the four souls in my abode) and served with a side of a light salad as a meal.
+I made four bread boats and served them with a side of a light salad as a meal.
 The crust was exquisitely crispy and not one bit soggy – the bane of bread and cheese combos.
 I think it was because I didn’t overstuff the bread with cheese as our love for cheese comes in moderation.

 The deliciously light Georgian cheese bread is excellent as a snack too.
 It doesn’t leave you with that chunky, heavy feel of overtly cheesy bread.